fleetdm/fleet/handbook/customer-success/README.md

 What do you do every day?
 What does the path to success look like in this role and what can you do to contribute quickly at Fleet?
 To onboard a customer success manager at Fleet it's important to understand the [continued training needed](https://docs.google.com/document/d/1itrBeztwjK253Q548wbveVWdDaldBYCEOS6Cbz5Z4Uc/edit).

 ### Onboard a customer solutions architect
 What do you do every day?
 What does the path to success look like in this role and what can you do to contribute quickly at Fleet?
 To onboard a customer solutions architect at Fleet it's important to understand the [continued training needed](https://docs.google.com/document/d/1G26Aqmn4tSKa7s0jMcSRqNTtz6h47Tvf8Ddi2-cP1ek/edit#heading=h.2i16pc77rnb7).

+### Onboard an infrastructure engineer
+What do you do every day?
+What does the path to success look like in this role and what can you do to contribute quickly at Fleet?
+To onboard a customer solutions architect at Fleet it's important to understand the [continued training needed](https://docs.google.com/document/d/1G26Aqmn4tSKa7s0jMcSRqNTtz6h47Tvf8Ddi2-cP1ek/edit#heading=h.2i16pc77rnb7).